Oxnard, California: Library

-A free public library system is operated by the city with three locations: the Downtown Main Library, the Colonia Branch Library, and the South Oxnard Branch Library.
+The city operates a free public library system with three locations: the Downtown Main Library, the Colonia Branch Library, and the South Oxnard Branch Library.
 Some library sites include a Homework Center and an adjacent daycare center.

 Infrastructure

 Sanitation

 Oxnard collects and processes trash, recyclables, and green waste for its citizens and businesses.
 The city also has a large treatment plant for the collection of wastewater through the sanitary sewer.
+An anaerobic digester breaks down solids as waste moves through the plant.

 Transportation

 Road

 The Ventura Freeway (US 101) is the major highway running through Oxnard, connecting Ventura and Santa Barbara to the northwest, and Los Angeles to the southeast.
 The Pacific Coast Highway (State Route 1) heads down the coast south to Malibu.
-Highway 34 (Fifth Street) connects downtown Oxnard with Camarillo by running east parallel with the Southern Pacific Coast Line, which carries Coast Starlight, Pacific Surfliner and Metrolink Ventura County Line passenger trains.
-Highway 232 (Vineyard Avenue), heads northeast, providing connections to California State Route 118 to Saticoy and the junction with California State Route 126 which goes to Santa Paula, Fillmore and Santa Clarita.
+Highway 34 (Fifth Street) connects downtown Oxnard with Camarillo by running east parallel with the Southern Pacific Coast Line, which carries Coast Starlight, Pacific Surfliner and Ventura County Line passenger trains.
+State Route 232 (Vineyard Avenue) heads northeast, providing connections to California State Route 118 to Saticoy and the junction with California State Route 126 which goes to Santa Paula, Fillmore and Santa Clarita.

 Port

 The Port of Hueneme is located south of Oxnard in the city of Port Hueneme and is jointly operated by the United States Navy and the Oxnard Harbor District.
-The port is the only deep water port between the Port of Long Beach and the Port of San Francisco as well as the only military deep water port between San Diego Bay and Puget Sound.
+The port is the only deep water port between the Port of Long Beach and the Port of San Francisco, as well as the only military deep water port between San Diego Bay and Puget Sound.

 The Port of Hueneme is a shipping and receiving point for a wide variety of resources with destinations in the larger population centers of the Los Angeles Basin.
-Resources include automobiles, pineapples, and bananas.
+Resources include automobiles, pineapple, and bananas.
 Agricultural products such as onions, strawberries, and flowers are shipped.

-The United States Navy maintains a facility at Port Hueneme, in support of the naval air station at Point Mugu to the south, with which it comprises Naval Base Ventura County.
+The United States Navy maintains a facility at Port Hueneme in support of the naval air station at Point Mugu to the south, with which it comprises Naval Base Ventura County.
 Port Hueneme is the West Coast home of the Naval Construction Force, the "Seabees", as well as a link in the coastal radar system.